tototomate123/tuwunel/docs/configuration.md

 settings.

-The config file to use can be specified on the commandline when running conduwuit by specifying the `-c`, `--config` flag.
-Alternatively, you can use the environment variable `CONDUWUIT_CONFIG` to specify the config file to used.
+The config file to use can be specified on the commandline when running Tuwunel by specifying the `-c`, `--config` flag.
+Alternatively, you can use the environment variable `TUWUNEL_CONFIG` to specify the config file to used.
 Conduit's environment variables are supported for backwards compatibility.

 ## Option commandline flag

-conduwuit supports setting individual config options in TOML format from the `-O` / `--option` flag.
+Tuwunel supports setting individual config options in TOML format from the `-O` / `--option` flag.
 For example, you can set your server name via `-O server_name=\"example.com\"`.